web3labs/blk-explorer-free/README.md

 ```bash
 NODE_ENDPOINT=http://<node_endpoint> docker-compose up
 ```
-Append the `-d` argument to run the containers in the backgroud If you run docker(-compose) using `sudo` specify `sudo`'s `-E` option to preserve the set environment variables
+Append the `-d` argument to run the containers in the backgroud.

+If you run docker(-compose) using `sudo` specify `sudo`'s `-E` option to preserve the set environment variables.

 You will be able to access the Explorer UI via: